Sweet Pepper Chili Sauce Recipe

 - 1 tablespoon ground ginger

 - 1 teaspoon salt

-Add all of the ingredients to a pot and bring to a light boil.
+Blend all of the ingredients together in a blender or food processor.
+Add the resulting mixture to a pot and bring to a light boil.

 Reduce the heat and simmer for 15 minutes to let the ingredients meld.

 Cool and pour into sterilized bottles.
 Enjoy!

 Makes 2.5-3 cups.